-The holiday season is upon you and so is the stress to get everything done.
-Presents, wrapping, baking, parties.
+The holiday season is upon you, and so is the stress of getting everything done: presents, wrapping, baking, and parties.
 Take a moment and refresh yourself with one of these mindfulness exercises.

 Mindfulness exercises can help you make better decisions.
 This study showed improved self-regulation in just 5 days.
 It helps you stop reacting and regain clarity and focus.

 Health plays an enormous role in our lives.
 You can only ignore it for so long before it pushes back.
 With a few minutes each day, you can reclaim your health.
 Check out this article about 5-minute meditation.

 1. Mindful Breathing

 Take a deep breath in, while counting to 4.
 Then hold it and count to 2.
 Release while counting to 4.
 Hold it for 2 counts again.
 You just practiced mindful breathing!
 Congratulations!

 There are a lot of different breathing techniques you can try.
 The one described above is my favorite.
 It’s easy to remember and can be done in a flash.